 The first day of school is an exciting, jittery day filled with new friends, new teachers, and a new grade.
+Welcome kids with a fun back to school song.
+Then read a book to help kids settle in.
 These first day of school books are a great way to start your year off.

 GET A FULL WEEK OF PRESCHOOL LESSON PLANS FOR THE FIRST WEEK OF SCHOOL.